Aditya1738/weather-dashboard-app-/README.md

-# weather-dashboard-app-
+Weather Dashboard
-A sleek and responsive web application built with HTML, CSS, and JavaScript that displays current weather data and a 5-day forecast for any city worldwide.
+A sleek, mobile-friendly web application that displays real-time weather data and a 5-day forecast for any city worldwide.
+Built using HTML, CSS, and JavaScript, and powered by the OpenWeatherMap API.

+Features
+🌎 Search any city to view live weather updates

+📅 5-day daily forecast with emoji-based icons

+📱 Responsive design for desktop and mobile

+✨ Clean user interface

+🚫 Robust error handling for invalid cities

+⚡ Instant access via GitHub Pages